trnkrishna/ttn-resin-gateway-rpi/CONFIGURATION.md

   * Forward packets with an invalid CRC.
 * GW_FWD_CRC_VAL optional - default true.
   * Forward packets with a valid CRC.
+* GW_DOWNSTREAM optional - default true.
+  * Globally enable (or disable) transmissions for this gateway.
 * GW_ANTENNA_GAIN optional - default 0.
   * Set this to the dBd gain of your antenna.
 The dBd value is the dBi value minus 2.15dB, ie. dBd = dBi-2.15.
 This is used to reduce the TX power of the concentrator to stay within the legal limits.
 * FREQ_PLAN_URL optional - default `https://account.thethingsnetwork.org/api/v2/frequency-plans/EU_863_870`